read

 idx read internal/core/services/read/read_command_service.go

-# Print lines 10 to 20 only
+# Print lines 10 to 20

-idx read internal/core/services/read/read_command_service.go --from 10 --to 20
+idx read main.go --start 10 --end 20

 # Print from line 50 to end of file

-idx read main.go --from 50
+idx read main.go --start 50

 # Print only the first 5 lines

-idx read go.mod --to 5
+idx read go.mod --end 5

 Notes